Scott Weiss, conductor

 A production of the University of South Carolina School of Music.

 2018 is the centenary of American composer and conductor Leonard Bernstein’s birth, and the USC School of Music marks the occasion with three performances of Bernstein’s MASS.
 Composed at the request of Jacqueline Kennedy Onassis for the opening of the John F. Kennedy Center in 1971, MASS includes two orchestras, a rock band, a blues band, several choirs, singers, dancers, and actors.
 While employing some of the elements of a traditional Catholic Mass, the piece also draws upon the composer’s Broadway experience as well as other religious and popular genres.
 Featuring tenor Kevin Vortmann in the role of the Celebrant, this one-of-a-kind event is not to be missed!
 Directed by Ellen Douglas Schlaefer; conducted by Scott Weiss; musical preparation by Lynn Kompass; Alicia Walker is chorus director.
+Please note that free student tickets are excluded from this production and are $10.
 Read more about it.

 Tuesday, April 24, 2018